-For this reason, until you start sending emails with Klaviyo and start growing your lists, you probably won't see much tracked web activity.
+For this reason, until you start sending emails with Klaviyo and start growing your lists, you probably won't see a lot of tracked web activity.
 Over time, Klaviyo will be able to identify more and more of your contact-base and your web tracking data will become more comprehensive.

 Once a user is identified, the web cookie will last 2 years.

 Active on Site Tracking

 Klaviyo's standard website tracking takes the form of an Active on Site metric.
 When web tracking is installed, this metric gets tracked whenever an identifiable browser visits your website.
 Ways you can leverage this metric:

 By gaining insight into how contacts are interacting with your website -- how often, what pages they view -- you can build a more personal communication strategy that drives deeper engagement.